-The GDPR 2018 relates to Personal data.
+The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR) which relates to how Personal data is used by organisations, businesses or government.
 This is information about living, identifiable individuals.
 This need not be particularly sensitive information and can be as little as a name and address.

-The GDPR 2018 works in two ways, by
+The Data Protection Act 2018 works in two ways, by